brownEFX/gitWorkflow101/gitWorkflow - Key Commands.md

 | 📌 Local Repository     | Saved project history in local           | git commit -m "message"                |
 | 📌 Remote Repository    | A shared version hosted on a git server  | git push, git pull, git clone + enter. |

+## Git Command - AI Prompts
+1. Working Directory:
+   - What is git init?
+   - What is echo "# Project Title" > README.md?
+   - What is git Status?

+2. Staging Area:
+    - What is the difference between git add . and git add <file_name> [e.g. git add README.md]?
+    - What is git add -p?
+    - What is git add -u?

+3. Move files from Staging Area to Local Repo history:
+  - What does git commit -m "Commit message" do?

+4. Link local repo to remote:
+  - What is git remote add origin [remote_repository_url]?
+  - What is git remote -v?

+5. Local Repo:
+    - What is git log?
+    - What is git branch [branch-name]?
+    - What is git checkout -b [branch-name]?
+    - What is git switch -c [branch-name]?
+    - What is git branch?
+    - What is the difference between git checkout [branch-name] and git switch [branch-name]?
+Which one is recommended?
+    - What is git merge [branch-name]?

+6. Remote Repo - New Project
+    - What is the difference between git push -u origin HEAD vs git push origin <branch-name>?
+    - What is git push -u origin main or git push [remote] [branch]?
+    - What is a pull request?
+    - what is git pull?
+    - What is git fetch?
+    - What is git merge?

+7. Remote Repo - Existing Project
+   - What is git clone?

 ## The Git Workflow Diagram with Commands
 A Git workflow involves moving changes between three main areas:
 - the Working Directory